 Meet Rita

-My interest in death, dying and making meaning of life has run through my personal and professional life for over fifteen years.
+Death, dying and making meaning of life has run through my personal and professional life for over fifteen years.
 I have an innate curiosity and exploring mortality is, for me, a deeply rewarding practice that draws together so many aspects of being a human in the world.
 To be alongside a person as they face their death is an honour and a privilege.

 Why meet with my mortality?